jameshanlon/jameshanlon.github.io/content/writing-synthesizable-verilog.md

               .out(out));
 ```

+Bear in mind that implicit hookups wuth wildcards may obscure module
+connectivity when navigating source code during debug.
+It is up to the designer
+to make the right tradeoff.
+Specific exampls of where wildcard hookups are
+useful are in wrapper modules and testbenches.

 **Avoid logic in module instantiations.** By instantiating a module with a set
-of named signals, it is easier to inspect the port hookups and the widths of
+of named signals, mapping one-to-one with ports, it is easier to inspect the
-the signals for correctness.
+port hookups and the widths of the signals for correctness.
+Not doing so
+obscures functionality in the design.

 <a name="signal-naming" class="anchor"></a>
 ## Signal naming